-I proudly teach kindergarten at Wittenburg Elementary School in Alexander County Schools.
+I proudly teach kindergarten at Wittenburg Elementary School in Alexander County Schools and I'm honored to be representing them as their Teacher of the Year this year.
 I love being the first point of contact for both parents and students as they begin their educational journey.
 I love students who make me laugh out loud (almost all of them) and the students who have huge personalities.
 I firmly believe that these are the children who will change the world.
 I strive to make sure that all students experience school as a safe environment where their risk-taking, creative, and individual spirits can really shine.
 I am passionate about children’s literature and love finding the perfect book to bring home each lesson.

 I am a little bit obsessed with children's literature and I am blessed enough to have the privilege to teach Children and Adolescent Literature at Lenoir-Rhyne University.
 I also teach two other courses for pre-service teachers: Differentiation and Assessment.

-Personally, I have been married for 17 years to a wonderful woman named Liz.
+Personally, I have been married for 18 years to a wonderful woman named Liz.
 We have an awesome daughter, Ella.
 Her activities and social schedule keep us busy.
-We live in Hickory, North Carolina, with our indoor cat, Boo Radley (I wanted to name him Catticus Finch, but as a family we settled on Boo!), and our outdoor cat, Scout.
-We are obviously a family that loves books, especially Harper Lee's To Kill a Mockingbird.
+We live in Hickory, North Carolina, with our indoor cats, Boo Radley and Miss Gigi Pickles.

 Top Teaching bloggers are paid contributors for the Scholastic Teachers website.